gabbycoleman96-byte/exoplanet-data-analysis/README.md

 ## 🧠 Key Insights

-* Planet size does not strongly correlate with orbital period
+* Planet size shows little to no strong correlation with orbital period
-* Exoplanets cluster into two main groups: rocky planets and gas giants
+* Exoplanets cluster into two primary groups: smaller rocky planets and larger gas giants
-* Star temperature shows a stronger relationship with planet size
-* Detection bias likely influences observed distributions
+* Hot stars tend to host larger planets on average, though this may reflect distribution differences rather than uniform growth
+* Short orbital period planets are overrepresented, likely due to observational detection bias

+These findings suggest that while orbital mechanics alone do not strongly determine planet size, host star characteristics and detection methods play a significant role in shaping observed exoplanet distributions.

 ---